Administration of territory in dynastic China: Qing dynasty (1644–1912)

 Official map of the Qing Empire published in 1905.

 The Qing dynasty kept the Ming province system and expanded it to 18 provinces by 1850.
 However unlike the Ming tripartite provincial administration, Qing provinces were governed by a single Governor (xunfu) who held substantial power.
 Although all provincial agencies communicated with the central government through him, he himself was subordinate to a Governors-general (zongdu).
 While nominally superior to a Governor, usually the Governors-general cooperated closely with the Governor and acted jointly in reporting to the central government.
 Governors and Governors-general did not have to have a Manchu-Han Chinese balance, unlike in the central government.

 Subordinate to Governors were two kinds of agencies: Provincial Administration Commissions (chengxuan buzheng shisi) and Provincial Surveillance Commissions (tixing ancha shisi).
 The Provincial Administration Commissioner was a lieutenant-general who bore fiscal responsibilities.
 The Provincial Surveillance Commissioner was responsible for the administration of judicial and censorial matters.
-There was also an unofficial Provincial Education Commissioner (tidu xuezheng) in every province who supervised schools and certified candidates for the civil service examinations.
+There was also an unofficial Provincial Education Commissioner (tidu xuezheng 提督學政) in every province who supervised schools and certified candidates for the civil service examinations.
 Under the provincial administration were Circuit Intendants (daotai) who served as intermediaries between prefectures and provincial administration.